Skip to Main Content

 Gilbert is out of the lineup for Sunday's game against the Brewers.

 Gilbert is absent from the lineup for the fourth time in five games and appears to have faded into a reserve role after slashing just .107/.107/.214 through his first 28 plate appearances in the majors.
-Luis Matos will stick in the starting nine for the fourth consecutive game and appears to be the Giants' preferred option in right field.
+Luis Matos will stick in the starting nine for the fourth consecutive game and appears to have emerged as the Giants' preferred option in right field.

 ...
 See More ...
 See Less